V-Kudryashov/md-Files/BikeLab/BikeLab.md

 s = b + (b - t) * k + d

 As a result, the bike tilts towards the turn until the factor (b - t) becomes zero.

-<a name="bikecontroller"></a>
-### 1.1 BikeController
-**Description**<br>
-BikeController allows you to control a bike, which consists of two WheelColliders and a RigidBody.
-BikeController itself does not use user input.
-There are public methods to control the bike: setSteer, SetAcceleration etc. It follows from this that another script is needed to control the bike.
-This script can use user input, for example.
-For a given speed and lean angle, there is a steering angle that ensures the balance of the bike - the balance angle.
-BikeController uses the balance angle to control the bike.
-Obviously, the balance angle depends on the mechanical properties of the bike.
-BikeController was tested on two models close to real ones: cross bike and road bike.

 **Fields**
 - **frontCollider** -